 What this generational shift will mean to you

 Make no mistake: this up-and-coming cohort, with its unique attitudes and aptitudes, working styles and consumption habits, will disrupt your market – whether your business is focused on travel or technology, financial services or entertainment.
-Business leaders should already be thinking about new ways to connect with and engage Gen Z – or risk being left behind their more-nimble competitors.
+Business leaders should already be thinking about new ways to connect with and engage Gen Z – or risk being left behind to their more-nimble competitors.

 When I advise clients, discussions frequently turn toward adapting to generational shifts in the marketplace and workforce and marketplace.
 In my next article, I’ll explore approaches and strategies to ensure that your business is poised to build loyal relationships with the burgeoning Gen Z customer base – which is just coming into its years of “buying power.”